TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-Note-8-Pro.md

 ## Uninstall:
  - If you wish to **change GSI**: restore System partition from your backup made on step 1, an then continue from step 2.
- - If you wish to **go back to stock**: restore System partition, reboot to system, then restore Data.
+ - If you wish to **go back to stock**: format Data -> yes, restore System partition, reboot to system, then restore Data.
 Please note, that your lockscreen password will be reset, but not your fingerprints.

 ## Recovery:
 | Problem | Solution |